MasterJ93/ATProtoKit/README.md

 ## Contributions and Feedback
 While this project will change significantly, early feedback, issues, and contributions are highly welcomed and encouraged.
-At a later date, I'll post some contributor guidelines and templates, but since this project is in its early days, I have yet to have a significant amount of time in terms of thinking of this.
-However, some of the things to keep in mind are:
-- Be sure to adhere to the [Swift API Design Guidelines](https://www.swift.org/documentation/api-design-guidelines/) when contributing code.
-- When writing documentation, make sure it's clear, understandable, and comprehensible enough for users (both experienced and new) to understand it.
-- Try to follow the [Git commit best practices](https://cbea.ms/git-commit/).
-- If you're creating a method in `ATProtoKit`'s class and authentication is either not required or optional, it must be a `static` method.
-Otherwise, it must be an instance method.
+If you'd like to contribute to this project, please be sure to read both the [API Guidelines](https://github.com/MasterJ93/ATProtoKit/blob/main/API_GUIDELINES.md) as well as the [Contributor Guidelines](https://github.com/MasterJ93/ATProtoKit/blob/main/CONTRIBUTING.md) before submitting a pull request.

 If you have any questions, you can ask me on Bluesky ([@cjrriley.com](https://bsky.app/profile/cjrriley.com)).
 And while you're at it, give me a follow!

 ## License
 This Swift package is using the MIT License.
-Please view [LICENSE.md](https://github.com/MasterJ93/ATProtoKit/blob/ed45edcd717e7341ae688d294504e0019550b3f0/LICENSE.md) for more details.
+Please view [LICENSE.md](https://github.com/MasterJ93/ATProtoKit/blob/main/LICENSE.md) for more details.